Queen Elizabeth National Park

 Queen Elizabeth National Park is a well-known national park in Uganda, located in the southwestern part of the country and known for its diverse wildlife and ecosystems, including savannas, wetlands, and forests; While I don’t have access to the most recent information, I can provide you with some general conservation measures and challenges that might have been applicable to the park up until that time.

-Conservation Measures at Queen Elizabeth NP
+Conservation Measures at Queen Elizabeth NP:

 • Wildlife Protection and Monitoring: The Park likely had measures in place to protect its diverse wildlife, including iconic species like elephants, lions, and chimpanzees.
 Park rangers and wildlife monitors would have been responsible for patrolling the park to prevent poaching and illegal wildlife trade.